saymrwulf/pytorch/notes.md

-2019-11-24T04:31:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (pytorch) 2019-11-24T04:17:00 - Minor doc updates: linking to article on quantization (pytorch) 2020-03-09T17:17:00 - Implementing approach from a new paper read last night (pytorch)
+2019-11-24T04:31:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (pytorch) 2019-11-24T04:17:00 - Minor doc updates: linking to article on quantization (pytorch) 2020-03-09T17:17:00 - Implementing approach from a new paper read last night (pytorch) 2020-03-09T20:25:00 - Quick fix, referencing a known issue from the official repo (pytorch)